Shaft Sinking: Excavating Vertical Tunnels for Underground Mineral Access

 Relevance to the SYOGM Program:

-For a Start Your Own Gold Mine operation, shaft sinking is typically associated with larger-scale, hard-rock (lode) mining to reach deep gold-bearing quartz veins.
+For a operation, is typically associated with larger-scale, hard-rock (lode) mining to reach deep gold-bearing quartz veins.

-However, the initial SYOGM program often focuses on alluvial or surface mining (like pit mining or processing tailings), which does not require the immense capital investment, engineering, and regulatory approval of sinking a deep shaft.
+However, often focuses on or (like or ), which does not require the immense capital investment, engineering, and regulatory approval of sinking a deep shaft.

-In summary: Shaft sinking is the core method for creating a vertical access point to an underground mine.
+In summary: Shaft sinking is the core method for creating a vertical access point to an .
 It is a major capital project undertaken by medium to large mining companies, not typically by small-scale startup operations due to its high cost and complexity.